-In the year up to 31 January 2019 CCI sponsored four Cardiac missions comprising of Volunteer Cardiac Surgeons and Nurses to Eastern Ukraine to perform surgeries, train and up skill local surgeons, build local capacity, provide essential equipment, training and development expertise.
+In the year up to 31 January 2020 CCI sponsored three Cardiac missions comprising of Volunteer Cardiac Surgeons and Nurses to Eastern Ukraine to perform surgeries, train, and up skill local surgeons, build local capacity, provide essential equipment, training and development expertise.
 As a result of its sustainable nature, CCI's Cardiac Programme has been able to complete a comprehensive training programme in Kharkiv.
 This means that the hospital is now at a level of sustainability to stand alone, with supervisory support from CCI.
-The December 2018 mission was the last regularly scheduled visit of CCI to Kharkiv, however all future missions will be checking in with Kharkiv where needed.
-The programme will continue at the Amasov National Institute of Cardiac Surgery in Kiev, where expertise is still low and needs are high.
+In 2019, we introduced the use of online technology which allowed our surgical team to provide consultations before, during, and after difficult surgeries.